lentibulcsu/DataScience/README.md

-# Machine Learning for Non-Defective Code Identification
+# Machine Learning for Non-Defective Software Module Identification

 ## 1. Project Overview & Business Case
-The purpose of the project is to develop a machine-learning model to improve software quality.
-Defects within the software prevent a business from operating at the most efficient level.
-Businesses face high costs of software defects, limited testing resources, complex code that increases risk, as well as security vulnerabilities and performance problems.
+The purpose of the project is to develop a machine-learning model to identify non-defective (clean) software modules and improve software quality.
+Businesses face high costs from software defects, limited testing resources, complex code that increases risk, as well as security vulnerabilities and performance problems.

-By using historical data on software detection, an AI machine-learning model can predict bugs, costs, and risks more efficiently.
-This approach will allocate testing resources more efficiently and help reduce debugging costs.
-Identifying defect-prone modules early allows teams to prioritize testing efforts and improve overall software quality before deployment.
+Traditional approaches focus on detecting defects after they occur.
+This project takes a proactive stance by identifying characteristics of clean, high-quality code modules that are least likely to contain defects.
+By using historical data on software metrics, an AI machine-learning model can predict which modules demonstrate hallmarks of quality code—such as low cyclomatic complexity, high test coverage, minimal past defects, and few static analysis warnings.

+This approach enables organizations to:
+- **Benchmark Quality Standards**: Understand what distinguishes clean code from defective code, establishing data-driven quality benchmarks
+- **Optimize Resource Allocation**: Focus intensive QA efforts on higher-risk modules while streamlining reviews for predicted non-defective modules
+- **Reward Best Practices**: Identify and replicate patterns from clean code modules across development teams
+- **Reduce False Alarms**: Rather than flagging everything for review, confidently identify modules that meet quality thresholds

+The model addresses the extreme class imbalance (only ~3% of modules are non-defective) by learning the rare patterns that characterize truly clean code, enabling teams to prioritize testing efforts and reduce overall debugging costs before deployment.

 ## 2. Project Scope & Deliverables
-The project utilizes the existing dataset of 60k historical software module records.
+The project utilizes the existing dataset of 60k historical software module records with an extreme class imbalance (1,777 non-defective vs. 58,223 defective modules, representing only ~3% clean code).
-* **In Scope:** Exploratory Data Analysis (EDA) to understand the drivers of clean code (for example, high `test_coverage`, or low `past_defects`).
+* **In Scope:** Exploratory Data Analysis (EDA) to understand the characteristics that distinguish non-defective code modules (for example, high `test_coverage`, low `cyclomatic_complexity`, minimal `past_defects`, and few `static_analysis_warnings`).
-* **In Scope:** Training and evaluating models with a focus on optimizing for the minority class.
+* **In Scope:** Training and evaluating models with a focus on accurately identifying the minority class (non-defective modules) using techniques such as SMOTE for class balancing.
+* **In Scope:** Feature importance analysis to identify the most predictive attributes of clean, high-quality code.
 * **Out of Scope:** Automated patching or rewriting of the defective code.
 * **Out of Scope:** Real-time integration into the CI/CD pipeline.

 **Expected Deliverables:**
-* Data Profiling & EDA Report.
+* Data Profiling & EDA Report identifying key characteristics of non-defective software modules.
-* Baseline Model.
+* Baseline Model for non-defective code identification.
-* Refined Machine Learning Models (Random Forest, XGBoost, Support Vector Machines) optimized for the minority class.
+* Refined Machine Learning Models (Random Forest, XGBoost, Support Vector Machines) optimized for accurately identifying the minority class (non-defective modules).
+* Feature importance analysis highlighting the strongest predictors of clean code quality.

 ## 3. Risks, Constraints, and Assumptions
-* **Risks:** The extreme class imbalance (approx. 97% defective vs. 3% clean) makes it difficult for a model to learn the minority class.
+* **Risks:** The extreme class imbalance (approx. 97% defective vs. 3% non-defective) makes it challenging for models to learn the rare patterns that characterize clean code.
+* **Risks:** High False Negatives: If the model fails to identify a truly non-defective module (predicting it as defective), the team may waste QA resources on unnecessary deep reviews of already-clean code.
-* **Risks:** High False Positives: If the model incorrectly predicts a defective module as "clean," bugs will be pushed to production.
+* **Risks:** High False Positives: If the model incorrectly predicts a defective module as "non-defective," bugs will be pushed to production with reduced scrutiny.
 * **Constraints:** The project is constrained to using only the 23 existing historical features/columns available in the current dataset.
 * **Assumptions:** The historical metrics (like `past_defects`, `test_coverage`, and `static_analysis_warnings`) remain stable predictors of code quality for future sprints.